Harshio1/Stock_price_prediction/README.md

 The code currently predicts prices for the next year.
 To adjust this, you can change the number of days on line 26 (future_days = 365).

-# Steps to Run the Projecct in Google Colab
+# Steps to Run the Project in Google Colab
 1. Transfer the code from the source code file into a new Google Colab notebook.
 2. Upload the dataset files to the Colab environment.
 3. Ensure all necessary libraries are imported by running the first cell.